the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02_webdesign/_index.md

 {{< deliverables  "Projects are due on Wednesday, 02 March." >}}

-- A `Web Design Project | Process Journal` - a Google Doc
+- A `Web Design Project | Design Specification Document` - a Google Doc
 - A `yourgithubusername.github.io` repository

 ---